bjayanta/dart/readme.md

 }
 ```

+Null Typed:

 ## Home work

 - Practice all the type
     - Number
     - String
     - Boolean
+    - List
+    - Set
+    - Map
+    - Dynamic
+    - Null
 - Get user input and convert to:
     - Integer to String
     - String to Integer
+- Make a 2nd dimention list & get all the items from the list